The Need

 Context

-This project focused on defining a collaborative 3D modeling platform for large engineering and manufacturing organizations, including Rockwell Collins, John Deere, Vermeer, and Caterpillar.
+This project focused on defining a collaborative 3D modeling platform for large engineering and manufacturing organizations.
+Prospective customers and target accounts included companies such as Rockwell Collins, John Deere, Vermeer, and Caterpillar.

 These teams worked with complex assemblies containing thousands of components.
 Existing collaboration workflows relied on slow file transfers, static screenshots, or in-person reviews, creating bottlenecks across internal teams and external vendors.

-The opportunity was to enable secure, high-performance collaboration directly in the cloud, allowing teams to review, annotate, and make decisions without downloading or manipulating full models locally.
+The opportunity was to enable secure collaboration directly in the cloud, allowing teams to review, annotate, and make decisions without downloading full models locally.

 Business Stakes